mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 We divide the :code:`OffChain` module in two: :code:`Interface` and :code:`Operations`.

-Inside :code:`Interface` we define the necessary types for specifying the endpoints that the PAB service will provide to the client, and the type for storing the current state of the dApp.
+Inside :code:`Interface` we define the necessary types for specifying the endpoints that the PAB service will provide to the client, and a type for storing blockchain information that we want to communicate to the client.
 In `plutus-apps jargon` it corresponds to the `Schema` and the `Observable State`.

 Inside :code:`Operations` we define the main functions that will be called from the